dacrands/flask-smart-monitor/README.md

 ```

 I won't delve into the specifics, but generally:
--  `web` tells Heroku we are hosting a web applications
+-  `web` tells Heroku we are hosting a web application
 - `flask db upgrade` upgrades our db
-- `gunicorn run:app` starts our [gunicorn](https://gunicorn.org/) server and launches the app
+- `gunicorn run:app` starts our [gunicorn](https://gunicorn.org/) server and starts the app

 ### Download Heroku and deploy your first application